richhuwtaylor/dessert-or-not/README.md

 # Dessert or Not?
-A PySpark ML pipeline for working out which attributes of an Epicurious recipe are important in determining whether or not it is a dessert.
+A PySpark data preparation and logistic regression pipeline for working out which attributes of an Epicurious recipe are important in determining whether or not it is a dessert (without looking at the name of the dish!)

 Uses the [Epicurious - Recipes with Rating and Nutrition](https://www.kaggle.com/datasets/hugodarwood/epirecipes) Kaggle dataset, originally scraped from http://www.epicurious.com/recipes-menus.